 We are aware some users have experienced issues creating an account on the app.
 This is a not for profit app that was produced in a short development time, therefore, there may be a few bugs.
 The number of users scaled from zero to over half a million within 24 hours.
 The good news is some of our team have built software that has scaled to hundreds of millions of users, but we still need to move fast to catch up!
 We recommend uninstalling and reinstalling the app and try creating an account again.
 If this doesn't work, please contact us at firstname.lastname@example.org.
 We are working on a better solution but this is a non-profit initiative so please bear with us.

 If you uninstall and reinstall the app, you will be logged out of the app and you can try to create a new account with the correct email address.
 We know this isn’t a long-term solution, but it is a short-term fix that we are using for now.

 We hope to release to other regions in the near future, based on an open-source approach.
-If you are interested in supporting this or because you have local language and development skills in your country please let us know by emailing [email protected].
+If you are interested in supporting the app – through development skills, local language expertise, or other skills – please let us know by emailing email@example.com.